-When distributed across the three years, one may have 10 to 12-days of paid sick leave per year on average.
+When distributed across three years, one may have 10 to 12-days paid sick leave per year on average.
 At the end of the 36–month cycle, the number of sick days resets.
 An employer may require a medical certificate before paying an employee who is absent for more than two consecutive days.

 An employee who is a parent is entitled to 10 consecutive days’ parental leave.
 Parental leave may commence on the day the child is born.
 The employee has to give at least one month’s written notice of the expected date of birth, as well as when the leave is due to commence and when the employee will return.

 A pregnant employee is entitled to four consecutive months of maternity leave.
 Maternity leave may begin at any time from at least four weeks before the birth of the baby.
 Maternity leave benefits are funded by the unemployment insurance fund, provided contributions are made to the fund.